aurelienmichaud/win_samples/dropper/README.md

 # Dropper

+## How to

+In order to make a final EXE, you need :
+* To compile the downloader.cpp into Malware1.exe
+* Launch the Python script make_dropper.py in order to store a xored version of the Malware1.exe into a new source code (dropper.cpp)
+* Compile the dropper.cpp
+* The final executable (compiled version of dropper.cpp) can be executed independantly

 ## dowloader.cpp
 This is the final source code that we want to be executed.
 This source code :
 * Downloads a remote file